TylerLMcIntosh/eds-project-template/figs/dir_description.md

-Outputs, reports, predictions, and summaries from analysis workflows.
+Generated figures, plots, and visualizations.
 Note that this directory is included in the gitignore, with the exception of this file.